SimonEverett/on-call/README.md

-# on-call
+# 0.1: on-call

++ Static html front end accept "New alerts" json
-Work in progress..
++ Work in progress..

 # To do

 + Add compatibility for Apache and IIS auth.
 + Add mysql into the config docker file
-+ Build JSON API for eletrion front end
++ Build JSON API for eletrion frontend

 # Building the image.